awslabs/amazon-timestream-tools/integrations/influxdb_connector/influxdb-timestream-connector/README.md

 The following are some approaches that can reduce stack costs:

 - The REST API Gateway incurs the highest costs for the stack.
 Reduce REST API Gateway costs by including as many line protocol points in a request as possible.
-5,000-20,000 line protocol points in each request is ideal.
+2,000-10,000 line protocol points in each request is ideal.
 The Lambda memory size, Lambda timeout, REST API Gateway timeout, and client timeout may have to be increased in order to accommodate larger requests.
+    - NOTE: [the maximum total size of a request with asynchronous invocation is 256 KB while with synchronous invocation it is 6 MB](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html#function-configuration-deployment-and-execution).
+For batches with more than 2,000 line protocol points, consider using synchronous invocation by setting the parameter `EnableAsyncInvocation` to `false`.
+For line protocol batches with 10,000 line protocol points, we recommend using a Lambda memory size of 518 MB by setting the parameter `LambdaMemorySize` to `518`.
     - NOTE: if requests contain only a single line protocol point, the ratio of REST API Gateway requests to ingested records would be 1:1 and costs would be much higher than including multiple line protocol points in each request.
-- If possible, create the necessary tables in advance, to reduce the time the connector will take to create tables.
-The connector adds a one second delay for table or database creation in order to avoid throttling.
 - Reduce the amount of memory the connector uses as a Lambda function.
 The default, and smallest possible value, is 128 MB.
 - Set the `EnableDatabaseCreation` or `EnableTableCreation` parameter to `false` to skip checks for existing databases or tables, if unnecessary.